pingcap/tidb/docs/design/2022-03-09-optimize-gc-for-internal-transaction.md

 #### Calculate GC Safe Point

-Currently, TiDB calculates gc safepoint in the function `(is *InfoSyncer) ReportMinStartTS`.
-This design add some code in the  function `ReportMinStartTS` to consider internal transactions when calculates gc safepoint.
+`ReportMinStartTS` calculates the minimum startTS of ongoing transactions (except the ones that exceed the limit), and it's result is useful for calculating the safe point, which is gc_worker's work.This design add some code in the  function `ReportMinStartTS` to consider internal transactions when calculates the minimum startTS.

 ```go
 func (is *InfoSyncer) ReportMinStartTS(store kv.Storage) {}